-Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
-Sustained "underpricing" that perceived margin would have devastating 2 the affiliates' business, and would effect upon retention of market shares impossible.
-Competitors would be given access to very valuable information which will enable those firms to price their service to their závantage.
+Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity.
+A company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
+Sustained "underpricing" below that perceived margin would have a devastating effect upon the affiliates' business, and would make retention of market shares impossible.
+Competitors would be given access to very valuable information which will enable those firms to price their service to their advantage.